13 - PE Authenticode

 szOID_PLATFORM_MANIFEST_BINARY_ID (supported in LIEF 0.15.0)

-These not-supported attributes are wrapped within the lief.PE.GenericType that exposes the raw ASN.1 blob with the property raw_content.
+These unsupported attributes are wrapped in the lief.PE.GenericType, which exposes the raw ASN.1 blob via the raw_content property.

 Conclusion

-Under the hood, most of the work is done by mbedtls which provides the following primitive used by LIEF:
+Under the hood, most of the work is performed by mbedtls, which provides the following primitives used by LIEF:

 • ASN.1 decoder